A Fundamental Test for Galaxy Formation Models: Matching the Lyman-$\alpha$ Absorption Profiles of Galactic Halos over Three Decades in Distance: Results

 All models considered are broadly consistent with the observations outside the virial radius.
 On scales $> 2\Mpc$, data prefer the Nyx model.
-The good but not perfect agreement between the simulations and BOSS data should not be too worrisome, since the predictions of $\langle \delta_F \rangle$ depend on the exact modeling of the foreground objects, in terms of mass cut and redshift of the halos extracted from the simulations (see the Appendices \ref{sec:halo_mass} and \ref{sec:redshift}).
+The good but not perfect agreement between the simulations and BOSS data should not be worrisome, since the predictions of $\langle \delta_F \rangle$ depend on the exact modeling of the foreground objects, in terms of mass cut and redshift of the halos extracted from the simulations (see the Appendices \ref{sec:halo_mass} and \ref{sec:redshift}): in fact, we verified that when these uncertainties in the modeling are taken into account the predictions of simulations are compatible with most data points, which tend to prefer Nyx over Illustris (Figure \ref{fig:largeb} in the Appendix \ref{sec:redshift}).
 Furthermore, making slightly different assumptions than the ones adopted in this work when computing the mean \lya flux contrast profile from \cite{Font-Ribera_2013} measurements would impact the values inferred for the $\langle \delta_F \rangle$ data points at $b> 1\Mpc$, and thus the agreement with the simulations (see the Appendix \ref{app:BOSS_conversion}).
 Nevertheless, the not perfect match between the simulations and the highly precise BOSS data underlines the need for even further improvements in cosmological simulations.

 For $b\gtrsim 400 \kpc$, the Nyx Hot and Nyx Cold models give exactly the same predictions as Nyx because, by construction, the temperature-density relationship is modified only within the virial radius of the foreground object\footnote{The minimum mass of the sample is $10^{12.5}\, M_{\odot}$, corresponding to $140 \kpc$.
 Since the sample contains halos as massive as $10^{13.7}\, M_{\odot}$, the Nyx Hot and Nyx Cold models can differ with respect to Nyx up to $b\sim350\kpc$.
 As we mentioned in Footnote \ref{foot:radius}, our semi-analytic technique can affect the temperature in the virial radius of the selected halos up to $\sim 1.3$, and this explains the differences observed in Figure \ref{fig:mean_flux} up to $b\sim 400 \kpc$.}.
 No Nyx-based model nor Illustris reproduce the mean flux contrast within the virial radius.
 This result underlines the fact that simulations considered do not produce enough \hi absorption in this range of distance.
 One possible reason is that the simulated gas in the CGM is too hot.
 Indeed, the Nyx Cold model is much closer to the data than the Nyx and Nyx Hot ones.
 Nevertheless, this is only one possibility to explain the discrepancy.
 In \S~\ref{sec:discussion} we shall discuss other possible solutions.